bubroz/clipscribe/README.md

 ---

-ClipScribe is a modern video intelligence tool that leverages Google's Gemini to provide fast, accurate, and cost-effective analysis.
-It supports **1800+ video platforms** through yt-dlp integration.
+ARGOS (formerly ClipScribe) is a revolutionary video intelligence tool that leverages Google's Gemini to provide fast, accurate, and cost-effective analysis.
+It supports **1800+ video platforms** through yt-dlp integration and serves as the video intelligence engine for the PROMETHEUS Universal AI Platform.

 ## ✨ Features